We’ve Got You Covered

 If you stand mattresses on end, be sure to “prop” them up.

-All fabric items need to be clean before storage or they will yellow.
+All fabric items need to be clean before storage or they can yellow.

 Clothing, curtains, and drapes should be stored on plastic (not metal) hangers and hang if possible.
 If hanging is not possible, such items should be carefully folded and stored in dresser drawers or cedar chests along with bedding and linens.